Henk Sneevliet: Comintern functionary

-Republic of China
+China

 Vladimir Lenin was impressed enough by him to send him as a Communist International (Comintern) representative to the Republic of China.
-Sneevliet lived in China from 1921 to 1923 and was present at the founding congress of the Chinese Communist Party in July 1921.
+Following Grigori Voitinsky's preparatory work in Shanghai to form a communist party in 1920, Sneevliet arrived in China with Vladimir Neumann in June 1921 and urged Li Da to convene a formal congress.
+Sneevliet was present at the founding congress of the Chinese Communist Party in July 1921.
 In addition to the pseudonym Maring, Sneevliet used the names Martin, Philips, and Sentot during this period.

 Sneevliet was an advocate of cooperation with the non-communist nationalist Kuomintang, headed by Sun Yat-sen, with whom he had personally established contact on behalf of the Comintern.
 In 1923, Sun Yat-sen offered Sneevliet a full-time role in the Kuomintang as an adviser, but Sneevliet turned down the offer.
 He also rejected a separate offer from the Soviets to run the Guangzhou outpost of the Soviet state news agency ROSTA.

 Early in 1924, Sneevliet returned to Moscow, his tenure as a Comintern representative to China at an end.